BBK-PiJ-2014-24/BirkbeckRepo/README.md

 PiJ Exercises ALL DONE IN JAVA!!

-READ the JAVA FILES in the respective the "SRC" folders for each Lecture Folder.
+READ the JAVA FILES in the respective "SRC" folders in each Lecture Folder.